Open In App

 Like

-MongoDB is a most used cross-platform, document oriented database that provides, high availability, high performance and easy scalability.
-MongoDB works on concept of collection and document the data.
+This MongoDB tutorial aims to give an in-depth knowledge of MongoDB.
+It is the most used cross-platform, document-oriented database that provides, high availability, high performance, and easy scalability.
+MongoDB works on the concept of collecting and documenting the data.

 This MongoDB Tutorial is designed for both beginners and experienced professionals.
-It aims to guide you through the fundamentals and help you get started with MongoDB, a flexible document-oriented database.
+This free tutorial aims to guide you through the fundamentals of MongoDB and help you get started with MongoDB, a flexible document-oriented database.

 MongoDB Tutorial

-This tutorial aims at providing in-depth information about MongoDB with the help of a huge dataset containing basic commands like insert, update, and delete to advance features like authentication, backup, and storage, connecting the Django projects with MongoDB, etc. So let’s get dive straight into the tutorial.
+This free MongoDB tutorial providing in-depth information about MongoDB with the help of a huge dataset containing basic commands like insert, update, and delete to advance features like authentication, backup, and storage, connecting the Django projects with MongoDB, etc. So let’s get dive straight into the tutorial.

 What is MongoDB?